ViralTexts/gtr-clusters/clusters/18530719-sn86053240-InterestingStatistics.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+Interesting Statistical Facts.—A gen­
+tieman claiming to be ‘ some” on the human race, and who
 keeps a general run of facts, figures and babies, has laid
 before ‘an interested world” the following statistics: “The
 whole number of languages spoken in the world amounts to